mikael-ros/minecraft-on-marp/readme.md

 ## How to use
 > No guide is provided for Marp CLI.
 I assume anyone using it is knowledgable enough to do the proper steps themselves, though you can use part of this tutorial.

 This theme is yank, and needs some work.
-You wil likely need to implement features yourself.
+You will likely need to implement features yourself.
 It is to be seen as "a good place to start".
 If you do implement more necessities, please do either fork this repo or commit to it directly, I would love your help!

 #### Prerequisites
 ##### Necessary